12 Jyotirlinga Tour Itinerary

 According to Hindu mythology, the demon king Ravana praised Lord Shiva to get the blessings.
 Ravana offered his ten heads one after another to Shiva as a tribute.
 Delighted with this, Shiva descended to this place to cure Ravana.
 As Lord Shiva portrayed himself as a doctor, he is introduced as Vaidya, which means doctor.
 From this perspective of Lord Shiva, the temple procures its name.

 Visit the holy temple to take part in the rituals of Abhishekam and Pooja.
 Later, pay a visit to Basukinath Temple, one of the ancient temples in the area.
 It is believed to be the court of Baba Bhole Nath, at Basukinath Dham.

 After darshan, return to the hotel, and if time permits, attend the evening aarti.
 Overnight stay at the hotel.

-On the very last day of the 12 Jyotirlinga Darshan tour, wake up early in the morning and visit the temple to attend the morning aarti at the Baidyanath Jyotirlinga Temple.
-Seek the blessings of Lord Shiva and get a return to your hotel to enjoy your delightful breakfast.
+On the very last day of the 12 Jyotirlinga Darshan tour, wake up early and visit the temple to attend the morning aarti at the Baidyanath Jyotirlinga Temple.
+Then, seek the blessings of Lord Shiva and get a return to your hotel to enjoy your delightful breakfast.
 Later, complete the check-out formalities and proceed to explore the markets.
 You can buy many souvenirs for your loved ones such as handloom decorative, handloom fabric, handloom saree, handloom textiles, beautiful bangles, etc.

-You can also buy some famous sweets of Deogarh such as Peda - a type of milk-based sweet-meat which is the specialty of this city.
+You can also buy some famous sweets of Deogarh, such as Peda - a type of milk-based sweet meat that is this city's specialty.
 A visitor to Deogarh must not miss it.

 Later, avail the transfer to the Patna airport to board the flight for your onward destination.